-This course applies and reinforces marketing and employability skills in an actual job placement or
+This course applies and reinforces marketing and employability skills in an actual job placement or practicum experience.
+Topics include: problem solving, adaptability to the job setting, use of proper interpersonal skills, application of marketing skills, and professional development.

 - Pre-requisites: - Program Instructor Approval